 And it’s pretty easy to understand why they're feeling frustrated: employees spend on average 2.5 hours a day searching for the information they need.

-The time wasted looking for information has a tremendous domino effect: not only do employees get frustrated, but they also have a lower productivity and feel disconnected to the business.
+The time wasted looking for information has a tremendous domino effect: not only do employees get frustrated, but they also have lower productivity and feel disconnected from the business.

 At the end of the day, if you’re not able to provide your employees with the information they need at the right time, you may end up with lower employee engagement.

-The infographic bellow shows the importance of having an effective internal communication in place when it comes to employee engagement:
+The infographic below shows the importance of having effective internal communication in place when it comes to employee engagement:

 To avoid employee frustration and disengagement in the workplace, many businesses are shifting their internal communication towards instant employee communication.

 Internal communications and external communications are usually perceived as two distinctive worlds.

 In most businesses, HR and communication teams create materials for their employees such as newsletters, onboarding materials, or surveys while marketing teams produce educational and engaging content such as videos, infographics, success stories, quizzes, or eBooks to reach their target audience and increase brand awareness.

 Many internal communication professionals have realized that this distinction between internal and external communications is not the best approach to keep employees engaged.

 Instead of excluding marketing materials from the content they share with employees, they are merging internal and external communications.